enderpirate98/Cachyos-look-and-feel/README.md

+# Note: if this year old documentation does not work for you, please follow the more polished instructions [here](https://universal-blue.discourse.group/docs?topic=574) for the Kde themeing

 # Introduction

 Ever wanted to have the aesthetic look and feel of CachyOS but can't switch distros?
 In this guide we will teach you on how to make your Kde Plasma desktop envrionment look and feel like it does on CachyOS itself!